Streamfinity/Extension/README.md

 ## Contributing

+> [!NOTE]
+> This projects is provided as-is and we are not actively promoting contributions.
+However, if you wish to contribute to this repository no guarantee of support for the code is provided, and there is no promise that pull requests will be reviewed or merged.

 ### Adding a new language

 1. Create a new JSON file `locales/{locale}.json` with the according ISO 639 2-letter language code based on the default [`en.json`](locales/en.json).